tiny8877/okta.github.io/packages/@okta/vuepress-site/docs/api/getting_started/releases-at-okta/index.md

 * High-touch Beta releases involve regular contact with Okta, typically consisting of conference calls covering specified use cases, deployment guidance, and feedback.
 * Low-touch Beta releases are self-directed without ongoing support and limited to collecting feedback.

-Documentation for features in Beta release is marked with the Beta icon: {% api_lifecycle beta %}
+Documentation for features in Beta release is marked with the Beta icon: <ApiLifecycle access="beta" />

 ## Early Access (EA)